samstesmi/samstesmi.github.io/index.md

 order: 1
 ---

 I am an early career scientist working in Boston, USA.
-My research is at the intersection of neuroscience, hearing science, and computational analysis.
+My research is at the intersection of neuroscience, hearing, and computation.
 Areas of interest include:
+* Modern solutions to hearing disorders such as tinnitus.
 * Why can, or can't, people hear speech in noisy places?
-* Modern solutions to hearing disorders such as tinnitus.
 * Inference of auditory processing via machine learning.

 Outside of the lab (the [Polley Lab](https://scholar.harvard.edu/polleylab/)), I am fond of blues music and enjoy being active outdoors.